cosmos/developer-portal/tutorials/7-cosmjs/5-create-custom.md

 }
 ```

-You can modify the config file according to [telescope options](https://github.com/cosmology-tech/telescope#options), and then use the file by the option `--config`:
+You can modify the config file according to [Telescope options](https://github.com/cosmology-tech/telescope#options), and then use the file by the option `--config`:

 <CodeGroup>